ERS-HCL/dynamic-accordion/README.md

 ####  Use this below syntax to send data to accordion component

     <app-accordian [jsonData]='jsonData'></app-accordian>
-### accordion-info Interface
+### AccordionInfo Interface
- jsonData is the input of type accordion-info.
+ jsonData is the input of type AccordionInfo
  ```
   AccordionInfo {
       heading:string;